mistermicheels/learning-notes/architecture-design/oo-design/SOLID-principles.md

 Origin: C++, needed to explicitly design class to allow others to inherit from it and override its methods

-Basic idea (still relevant, especially for creating library code): allow changing the code's behavior by adding new code rather than having to change existing code
+Basic idea: allow changing the code's behavior by adding new code rather than having to change existing code

+Still relevant, especially for creating library code!

+-   If others are going to use your code as a dependency, they will likely want some extension points where they can add or replace behavior without having to touch your code
+-   If the code you are writing will only be used from within your own codebase, changing existing code is much less of a problem and you might want to avoid unneeded complexity and follow the YAGNI (You Aren’t Gonna Need It) principle instead.
+It might still make sense to foresee extension points in order to lower coupling and increase cohesion, but you could add those on an as-needed bais

 What extension could mean here: